 Imports comets and asteroids from the websites of NASA's Jet Propulsion Laboratory, the IAU's Minor Planet Center, and Lowell's Minor Planet Services.

 When you select this command, a dialog will be displayed showing the following different options:

 Alternatively, you can select one of the other options, and then choose OK to continue or Cancel to abandon the import.
-After opting to continue, a table of appropriate objects that have been downloaded from the website will be displayed, together with a Fast import checkbox.
+After opting to continue, a table of appropriate objects that have been downloaded from the website will be displayed, together with Sort Designations By Time and Fast import checkboxes.
 After downloading from the website, the data is cached on your computer's disk, and it is normally this cached data that is displayed.
 The date and time at which the data was downloaded is displayed above the table, together with a Refresh button that allows you to download the latest version of the data if you desire.
 Refreshing the data can take quite a while, particularly if you have a slow internet connection, so it is a good idea to only refresh the data if you need to.
 On the first occasion that you choose a particular type of object, the data is automatically downloaded because there is no cached data to display.

 The table of objects can be filtered by using the Category menu at the top-left.
 If you hover your mouse pointer over an item, a little window pops up to show you the exact definition that AstroGrav uses for that particular category.
 When you select a category, the number of objects are reduced to show just the ones in your chosen category.